elishafer/Underwater-Computer-Vision-Course/hw2/README.md

 `compute_backscatter` function.
 The `compute_backscatter` function computes a single colour channel.
 The channels are then collated.

+Note: To calculate the phi in the model I assumed that the normal of all points point in the -z direction

+### Results

+Here the computed models are shown.
+Strobe distance of 10cm and 50cm means that the strobe is located at (10,10,0)cm and (50, 50, 0)cm respectively.

 |water type and strobe distance|  reflected light| backscatter| I_t|
 |----------|----------------|------------|----|
 |J1 10 cm|![ambient](output_images/i_d/jerlov1_10cm.png)|![backscatter](output_images/bs/jerlov1_10cm.png)|![I_t](output_images/I_t/jerlov1_10cm.png)|